What SilverDrill is:

 keystroke commands below.

-Here is a summary of what all the commands on the toolbar menu at the top of the
+Here is a summary of what all the commands on the button menu on the applet are

 START